Skip to main content

 PancREatic Cancer OrganoiDs rEsearch Network

 Within the reporting period we achieved several results.
 First, we introduced a standard operating procedure (SOP) for the establishment of organoid lines and the extraction of RNA, DNA and proteins, which is currently also used in the planned clinical trials of ESPAC-6 and ESPAC-7.
 The participation in PRECODE permitted the beneficiary Peter Bailey from UG to become the head of translational research for the two clinical trials mentioned above.
 Second, we were able to publish a collection of peer reviewed reviews in the journal “Frontiers in cell and developmental biology” (IF:6.514) in which we presented the anticipated work of PRECODE.
 Third, we have agreed on a SOP for high throughput screening for the produced organoid lines, so that we achieve comparable results between different beneficiaries.
-Our efforts in dissemination of PRECODE has enabled us to include organoid lines from two other European groups (Hanna Seppänen from Helsinki and Michael Linnebacher from Rostock) into the PRECODE pipeline indicating the amplifying effect of the MSCA action.
+Our efforts in dissemination of PRECODE has enabled us to include organoid lines from three other European groups (Hanna Seppänen from Helsinki, Carles Barceló from IdISBA in Palma and Michael Linnebacher from Rostock) into the PRECODE pipeline indicating the amplifying effect of the MSCA action.
+The web site of PRECODE will be funded for the next years and includes now all the eLearning modules for public usage.
+No unforeseen risks occurred in period 1.
+An unforeseen risk in period 2 was the withdrawal of one beneficiary from integrated activities regarding our sequencing efforts.
+We have compensated this by engaging other groups versed in bioinformatics.

-We expect to create a resource of human organoid lines, which are fully characterised and available for other European researchers.
+We created a European resource of 60 human organoid lines, which are fully characterised and available for other European researchers.
 By this PRECODE will increase its impact since such models are highly sought after.
+We were able to confirm, that the published signatures are valuable for subclassifying pancreatic cancer.
 We also expect to identify genes crucial for the early development of metastasis in pancreatic cancer.
-These validated target genes will serve as a resource for further investigation and European drug development.
-Finally, PRECODE will have further impact on the European research by educating 15 ESR in state-of-the-art technologies, including organoid production, next generation sequencing and genome editing.
+In a chemotactic model we identified the loss STK11 as crucial for the metastasis of pancreatic cancer cells.
+Additional validated target genes will serve as a resource for further investigation and European drug development.
+Finally, PRECODE will have further impact on the European research by integrating former ESRs with knowledge in state-of-the-art technologies, including organoid production, advanced in vitro modelling, next generation sequencing and genome editing into the European workforce.
 These researchers of the future will drive the European research landscape by becoming the next generation research leader.
+To date three ESRs have obtained their PhDs already and we expect that most of the ESRs will obtain their scientific degree in early 2025.
+All of these three former ESRs have found positions in the Life Science industry in Europe.
+To exploit our research to which PRECODE contributed, more than 45 manuscripts with 758 citations have been published to date and we expect several key publications with PRECODE participation in the next years.

 Pancreatic cancer organoids